 What is the cost?

 The cost of the weekend depends on which housing option you choose and the number of people you are bringing.
-You can see a detailed explanation of the housing options below, and all the prices on the Registration Page.
+You can see a detailed explanation of the housing options below.

 We highly value everyone being able to come to the retreat, so if you’re able to contribute a little more to the scholarship fund, please consider doing so when you register.